What is a Nebula? Definition, Examples, Types & Photos

-A Nebula is named after the Greek word for “cloud”.
-Nebulae (plural) come in many shapes and sizes and have a way of captivating those that observe and photograph these deep sky objects in space.
+Nebula is named after the Greek word for “cloud”.
+Nebulae (plural) come in many shapes and sizes and have a way of captivating those who observe and photograph them in space.

 Most nebulae are enormous in size.
 Some are even hundreds of light-years in diameter.
 Nebulae do contain some mass.
 They have a greater density than the space surrounding them.
 Yet many nebulae are less dense than any vacuum we have created on Earth.